1.Scotiabank Gold American Express® Card

 Pros:

-- High cash back rate on groceries
+- High cash back on essential spending categories

 Cons: